serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 https://nodejs.org/en/download/package-manager/

-### Install `Serene.Templates` NuGet Package
+### Install the Template Package

-> Note: As of Serene 6.4.4, old `serin` tool is obsolete and can't be used to create new Serene projects as we are now using `dotnet new` templating.
+> Note: As of Serene 6.4.4, the old `serin` tool is obsolete and may not work properly  to create new Serene projects as we are now using `dotnet new` templating.

 `Serene.Templates` is a NuGet package that contains our `Serene` template.
 Install it with `dotnet new` via command line: